orsifrancesco/instagram-without-api-node/README.md

             'x-ig-app-id': _xIgAppId
         },

-        base64images: true,                     // <!-- optional, but without it, you will be not able to store/show images
+        base64images: false,                    // <!-- optional, but without it, you will be not able to store/show images
         maxImages: 2,                           // <!-- optional, 12 is the max number
         file: "instagram-cache.json",           // <!-- optional, instagram-cache.json is by default
         pretty: true,                           // <!-- optional, prettyfy json true/false